 We are guided by the working definition of ‘antisemitism‘, set by the International Holocaust Remembrance Alliance (IHRA) and approved by over 30 countries and by the social media platforms‘ community rules.

-We currently focus on two websites, Yahoo Answers and Quora, on which users around the world ask questions in a variety of fields and offer answers.
-We work to provide factual and reliable answers to a variety of questions about the Jewish people and the State of Israel, such as Holocaust denial, Jewish tradition, culture and religion and Israeli identity, whether the question is a genuine attempt to learn or a brazen attempt to stoke antisemitic sentiment.
-In either scenario, we believe that genuine curiosity should never be hijacked by racist and antisemitic sentiment.
-We provide engaging responses in several languages, catering to varying demographics.
-We also report all content of an antisemitic nature in order to promote healthy discourse free from racism and antisemitism.
+We currently focus on two knowledge-sharing platforms: ‘Yahoo Answers‘ and ‘Quora‘, allowing users to submit and answer questions.
+We aim to provide factual and reliable answers to various questions pertaining to the Jewish people and the State of Israel.
+Questions typically address Jewish tradition, culture and religion, Israeli identity and the Holocaust.
+Whether a question is genuine or a brazen attempt to stoke antisemitic sentiment, we provide engaging responses in several languages, catering to varying demographics.
+We also report all content of an antisemitic nature in order to promote healthy discourse free from racism, hate and antisemitism.